 Nail Gun or Drill

-If it’s the whole process of holding a tiny nail in place while swinging a hammer at it, you could use a nail gun to remove the hassle from the process.
+If it’s the whole process of holding a tiny nail in place while swinging a hammer at it, you could use a nail gun to remove the hassle.
 A drill could also work if you’re okay with using screws instead of nails.
-It’s also an option to use glue and nails together if you want to be absolutely sure a board will stay in place for as long as possible.
+It’s also an option to use glue and nails together to ensure a board stays in place for as long as possible.

 Conclusion